patdohere/dockerfiles/README.md

 4. Choose your folder where your notebook files are
 5. Click on "Home" tab
 6. You will see web preview, click on the box with an arrow next to the cog wheel.
 Your web browser should pop open with your notebooks.

+#### Starting and Stopping Jupyter
+1. To stop the Jupyter just click "Stop"
+2. To start the Jupyter just click "Start"

 ## For Linux Users
 ### Installation